wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/porcupress-mechanism/index.md

 categories: ["theory", "espresso"]
 tags: ["evenness", "espresso", "porcupress", "hog", "puck prep"]
 featuredImagePreview: "data/porcupress_puck_density.png"
-description: "Experiments with the hog/porcupress measuring tamped puck density and extraction yields to try and educe how it really works and affects extraction."
+description: "Experiments with the hog/porcupress measuring tamped puck density and extraction yields to try and deduce how it really works and affects extraction."
 ---

 <!--more-->

 There has been a lot of discussion about the [PorcuPress](https://sworksdesign.com/PorcuPress-p379522166) recently in many coffee forums.
 Many people have reported improved extractions and taste benefits of using the PorcuPress in their puck prep routine.
 However, the PorcuPress is not the first of its kind.
-As far as I am aware, this type of device was initially conceptualized by Michael Cameroon and Matt Perger back in 2017.
-They called the tool "The Hog" and introduced it in [this video](https://youtu.be/tS0c3ZCtVZs).
+This type of device has been around for a while and was explored by Michael Cameron and Matt Perger back in 2017.
+They called it "The Hog" and introduced it in [this video](https://youtu.be/tS0c3ZCtVZs).
 The video is a great watch since they not only discuss the Hog, but also some ideas that will eventually develop into the [turbo paper](https://www.cell.com/matter/fulltext/S2590-2385(19)30410-2).

 The Hog/PorcuPress is fundamentally an array of needles that is used to stab a prepped but untamped dose of coffee in a portafilter.
 This is typically done after WDT.
 What it does not involve is any spinning or movement of the tool.
 It just creates holes and then the puck is tamped as is.
 So how does it work and what does it do?